 American Express Travel is available to all Amex cardholders but Platinum Charge cardholders can get a lot of additional value, and may choose to use American Express Travel as their personal travel agent.

-Platinum Charge cardholders will also receive a $300 statement credit each year for bookings made through American Express Travel.
+Platinum Charge cardholders will also receive a $450 travel credit each year for eligible bookings made through American Express Travel.

 For Business Class fares, Amex Travel has competitive pricing and has access to a wide range of discounts that may not be publicly available.

-This is primarily across their partner airlines—British Airways, Delta, Emirates, Etihad, Singapore Airlines, South African Airways and Virgin Australia.
+This is primarily across their partner airlines—Qantas, British Airways, Delta, Emirates, Etihad, Singapore Airlines, South African Airways and Virgin Australia.

 American Express Fine Hotels & Resorts (FHR) is a unique benefit for cardholders, which offers even more hotel benefits when booked through American Express.